Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 “Mike Kanin and Ring Lardner have never made more than $3,000 for a script before and we’re paying them $62,500 each?
 This picture should be called Agent of the Year!”

 Sam Katz was right.
 Katharine Hepburn’s negotiating skills for Woman of the Year were nothing short of extraordinary.

 Towards the end of these negotiations, Katharine Hepburn met Spencer Tracy for the first time.

 There are various versions of how this legendary meeting occurred.
 But I’m sticking with the one told by Kate, which is more or less corroborated by Joe Mankiewicz.

 The meeting occurred just outside of the Thalberg Building on the MGM lot.
 Mankiewicz and Tracy were exiting the building when Kate walked by.
 Since the two stars would soon be working on Woman of the Year together, Mankiewicz figured now was as good a time as any to make the introductions.

 The shoes put her at least even in height with the 5’10’’ Tracy.

 At this point, many Hepburn biographers forgo logic, and say that Kate’s first words to Spencer were: “I’m afraid I’m a little tall for you, Mr. Tracy.”

-But why on earth would Kate choose to insult the man she’d just negotiated so hard to get as a costar?
-As Hepburn herself later said,
+But why would Kate choose to insult the man she’d just negotiated to get as a costar?
+As Hepburn herself later said:

 “I wouldn’t have been dumb enough to say what I supposedly said to him…I couldn’t think of anything to say, so I said, ‘Sorry I’ve got these high heels on.
 When we do the movie, I’ll be careful about what I wear.’”